Matush77/poker_scraper_realtime/README.md

 a script to scrape, collect and process data in realtime from PokerStart table.
 Testing purposes only.

-MainFunction 3 is used to start the script and it collects data from the table:
+MainFunction 3 is used to start the script and collects following data from the table:
 - name of every player using OCR Tesseract
 - stack sizes
 - pot size